OrionShii/OrionShii/README.md

-# I'm Okky Tri Wahyuda 👋🏻
+# Hi, I'm Okky Tri Wahyuda 👋🏻

 # 💫 About Me:
 👨‍💻 Web3 Developer sharing my journey and insights about blockchain and future technologies<br>🎮 Game Developer crafting creative and immersive gaming experiences<br>📈 Crypto & Stock Trader leveraging data for financial decision-making<br>🛠️ Currently building Web3 apps, exploring blockchain integration in gaming<br>💻 Enjoy coding random things and experimenting with new ideas<br>💡 #learninginpublic in the world of blockchain, game development, and beyond